hexieshenghuo/OneRec/README.md

 # RecRL

-RecRL is a Deep Learning (DL) and Reinforcement Learning (RL) library written by [TensorFlow](https://www.tensorflow.org) for Recommendation Systems (RS).
-It provides the latest RL algorithms and keeps updated.
+RecRL is a Deep Learning (DL) and Reinforcement Learning (RL) library written by [TensorFlow](https://www.tensorflow.org) for Recommendation Systems (RS), from Embedding, Matching (Recall), to Ranking.
+Meanwhile, the Multi-interest and Multi-learning methods are also implemented.
+It provides the latest DL and RL algorithms and keeps updated.

 ***The codes will be available soon.***